 The NhGEC express factor VIII-related antigen, angiotensin converting enzyme activity, and endocytosed acetylated low-density lipoproteins.
 They are also characterized by the presence of intracellular Weibel-Palade bodies and caveolae and microvillous projections on the luminal surface.

 The NhGEC will be evaluated for the expression of endothelial specific markers (e.g. CD31, vWF and Ve-Cadherin) by immunofluorescence.

 NhGEC can be expanded between 5 to 8 passages, while maintaining their particular characteristics.

 NhGEC are terminally differentiated cells and present no significant differentiation capacity.

-The NhGEC are for research use only and not approved for human or animal use, nor for in vitro diagnostic testing.
+The NhGEC are for research use only and not approved for human use, or for in vitro diagnostic testing.